Joe Purdy: Television

 His song "Wash Away (Reprise)", from the Julie Blue album, was chosen by J. J. Abrams for the third episode of ABC's hit TV show Lost in its first season.

 Shortly after, the song "Suitcase" was featured in the seventh episode of Grey's Anatomy and "I Love the Rain" (also off Julie Blue) was featured in the eighth episode of the ABC show which led to "The City" (from Only Four Seasons) being included on the Grey's Anatomy Season One soundtrack, which sold over 150,000 units.
-Additionally, Purdy landed three more songs in Grey's episodes, "Suitcase" (from Only Four Seasons), "Can't Get It Right Today" (from You Can Tell Georgia) and, most recently, "San Jose" (from Take My Blanket And Go).
+In addition to "Suitcase", Purdy landed two more songs in Grey's episodes "Can't Get It Right Today" (from You Can Tell Georgia) and, most recently, "San Jose" (from Take My Blanket And Go).

 His song "Rainy Day Lament" (And "Good Days" from the album Stompingrounds), was featured in the first episode of House M.D.'s 7th season.

 The song "Mary May & Bobby" was also featured in an episode of Suburgatory.

 His song "Miss Me" from the album "Last Clock on the Wall" was featured at the end of the New Amsterdam episode "Falling" (Season 5 Episode 11) which first aired January 3, 2023.

 Movies

 Purdy's song "Mary" (off the album Julie Blue) was featured in the film The Secret Life of Bees.

 He has also had a song, "Miss Me", in the Drew Barrymore and Justin Long movie Going the Distance.

 Several of Purdy's songs are featured in the 2013 film Straight A's.
 Also, Purdy's song "Outlaws" was featured in the movie A Case of You.
+Purdy's song "This Town" was featured in the film Underdogs.

 Purdy played the lead role of Elliot in the feature film American Folk, which was released in the U.S. through Good Deed Entertainment on January 26, 2018.